alsoc/fmdt/README.md

   - Table 2: list of Regions Of Interest (ROIs) at `t` (result of the CCL/CCA + hysteresis algorithm at `t`)
   - Table 3: list of associations between `t - 1` ROIs and `t` ROIs (result of the k-NN algorithm)
   - Table 4: motion estimation statistics between `t - 1` and `t` frame
-  - Table 5: estimated error position for each associated ROI (in the `t - 1` frame)
+  - Table 5: estimated error position for each associated ROI (in the `t - 1` frame), these error can also be interpreted as the velocity
   - Table 6: list of tracks since the beginning of the execution (final output of the detection chain)

 **Table 1 and table 2** have the same following layout: